 We generate revenue from sales of systems and products and from customer SaaS and hosting infrastructure fees.
 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring goods or providing services.
-Sales, value add, and other taxes the Company collects concurrently with revenueproducing activities are excluded from revenue.
-Incidental items that are immaterial in the context of the contract are recognized as expense.
-The expected costs associated with the Company's base warranties continue to be recognized as expense when the products are sold.

 Revenue is recognized when performance obligations under the terms of a contract with our customer are satisfied.
 Product sales are recognized at a point in time when title transfers, when the products are shipped, or when control of the system is transferred to the customer, which usually is upon delivery of the system and when contractual performance obligations have been satisfied.
 For products which do not have stand-alone value to the customer separate from the SaaS services provided, the Company considers both hardware and SaaS services a bundled performance obligation.
 Under the applicable accounting guidance, all of the Company's billings for equipment and the related cost for these systems are deferred, recorded, and classified as a current and long-term liability and a current and long-term asset, respectively.
 The deferred revenue and cost are recognized over the service contract life, ranging from one to five years, beginning at the time that a customer acknowledges acceptance of the equipment and service.